 Batman, along side woman (Gal Gadot), attempts to place a superhero team together in Justice League two years after the top of Batman v Superman: Dawn of Justice.

-Batman movies in order: Batman Movies so as of Release Date
+Batman Movies in order so as of Release Date

 - And here is every live-action Batman movie so as of once they were released.